memo33/sc4pac/docs/metadata.md

 ### `info`

 Additional descriptive information.
-These items are mostly optional, but each package should include a one-line `summary` and a link to a `website`, usually the original download page.
+These items are mostly optional, but each package should include a one-line `summary` and a link to a `website` or multiple `websites`, usually the original download page.
 Other optional items may be included as appropriate.

 A `description` may consist of several paragraphs of contextual information (it should not repeat the `summary`).